Make sure to finish initial setup and configure the devices through the iOS or Android mobile app before installing the Tempest device outdoors.

 The first step in siting is to survey your property and take careful consideration of where and how you will mount your Tempest.
 Siting and installation locations can have a major influence on data integrity.
 Accuracy of measurements is determined by the quality of the instrumentation but the data you collect is largely affected by where you locate your equipment.
 We encourage you to consider your observational needs when deciding where to mount your Tempest device.

 - Find a location with as much exposure to wind, rain and sun as possible (a fence post, shed or on the roof).
-The Tempest device needs full exposure to sunlight to remain charged.
-Do not site the unit in a shady location or it may eventually lose power.
+The Tempest device needs exposure to direct sunlight to remain charged.
+Do not site the device in a shady location or the solar panels will not be able to keep the battery charged.

 - Avoid close proximity to surfaces (buildings, walls, the ground) and unnatural moisture and heat sources and sinks (exhaust vents, central air units, active chimneys)